Amber’s Halfway Home

 in association with

 Farnival Films is a full-service production company specializing in documentary film work.
 From the initial planning stages, to the video shoots, and on to the final render, we provide professional expertise every step of the way.
 Learn more here.

-Who Will Let the Dogs Out is an intiative of Operation Paws for Homes.
-Our mission is to raise awareness and resources for homeless dogs and the people who fight for them.
+The mission of Who Will Let the Dogs Out is to raise awareness and resources for homeless dogs and the people who fight for them.
 We travel to shelters, rescues, and dog pounds all over the southern US to learn more and share stories.
 Learn more here.

 Our team would be happy to screen the film for interested organizations and advocates.
 Members of our team will be on hand to answer questions and facilitate a discussion following the film.
 There is no cost for the screening beyond reimbursing team members for travel expenses.
 Use the form below or contact firstname.lastname@example.org.